Should you paint your kitchen cabinets, replace them completely or reface?

 - They have become frail with age

-- Any part of the cabinets have begun to pull loose or sag
+- Any part of the cabinets has begun to pull loose or sag.

 - They have thin sides and backs, which are often veneered with vinyl paper

-- They have undersize particleboard cabinet bottoms or shelves that sag
+- They have particle board cabinet bottoms or shelves that sag

 You may not want to paint or re-stain your cabinets if you are tired of the door style.
 However, if the cabinet bases are solid a combination of refacing and painting is an option.
 To clarify, you can hire a cabinet refacing company or a cabinet maker to install unfinished doors and drawers with new hinges and drawer guides and then have your painting company do the finish work.

-Only a few companies are good at painting cabinets, so do let the cheapest price be your deciding factor.
+Only a few companies are good at painting cabinets, so don’t let the cheapest price be your deciding factor.